 The Prophylactic Approach – Benjamin Franklin

-Many legal disputes should be resolved quickly and efficiently and – most importantly – before they become disputes.
+Many legal disputes should be resolved quickly and efficiently and – most importantly – before they become major problems.
 Unfortunately, avoidable problems are rarely avoided.
-Whether it is greedy lawyers driving up the price of a piece of litigation by taking overly aggressive positions, or whether its inexperienced lawyers who forget that a big part of their job is to actually counsel their clients, or whether its unreasonable litigants who try to bully their way through court system, the costs of litigation can be staggering when they do not have to be.
+Whether it is greedy lawyers driving up the price of litigation by taking overly aggressive positions to the detriment of everyone else (including their own clients), or whether its inexperienced lawyers who forget that a big part of their job is to actually counsel their clients, or whether its unreasonable litigants who try to bully their way through court system, the costs of litigation can be staggering when they do not have to be.

 When we are engaged early enough to assist our clients in preventing major problems before they erupt in a messy and expensive way, we try to subscribe to Benjamin Franklin’s theory that “[a]n ounce of prevention is worth a pound of cure.”
 We call this the prophylactic approach to dispute resolution; when possible, we try to prevent the problem before it becomes a problem.

 And then there are clients who engage us after they have been sued or victimized harshly enough that they need to initiate legal action.
 In certain types of cases, the most reasonable way to resolve a problem that has already begun brewing is to simply talk it through early enough to avoid the casualties of war (trust us, litigation can be war…).